Emergent non-trivial lattices for topological insulators: Conclusion

-\subsection{Conclusion}
+\section{Conclusion}

-In conclusion, we have presented a theoretical proposal to dynamically create frustrated lattices.
-With this we have provided a novel way to look into emergent structures which not only create exotic dispersion relations but also induces pseudo-spin degree of freedom.
+In conclusion, we have presented a theoretical proposal on how frustrated lattices can be created as an effect of self-assembly of cold-atoms.
 We believe that our proposal opens up another fascinating route for experimental and theoretical studies of frustrated systems.
-For example, depending on the experimental preparation such dynamical lattices can have domain structures due to the different orientation of the {\it CH1} structures.
-This will induce in principle domain-dependent edge currents in the bulk of the sample, which can induce quantum Hall like plateaux.
-Also the proposed method is very general and can be extended to other lattice structures even in three dimensions.
-Another potential experimental advantage of our proposal is that it does not involve additional optical components other than the ones needed for creating the parent lattice.
+The proposed scheme is very general and can be extended to other lattice structures even in three dimensions.
+Moreover, by varying the fermionic densities one can get different composite structures where different lattice geometries can be realized by the moving excess $\downarrow$-fermions.
+On the other hand our proposal gives potential facilitation for the experimental realization of topological insulator.
+Namely it does not involve additional optical components other than the ones needed for creating the parent lattice.